craftcms/docs/docs/commerce/3.x/dev/element-queries/order-queries.md

 ### `orderBy`

 Determines the order that the orders should be returned in.
+(If empty, defaults to `id ASC`.)